Visitor Visa for Tourism

 Once a Visitor Visa is issued, you can come to Canada.
 At the port of entry, an immigration officer will question the applicant to ensure admissibility.

-Note: A person who has already an immigrant application in the process is not prohibited from applying for a Temporary Resident Visa.
+Note: A person who already has an immigration application in the process is not prohibited from applying for a Temporary Resident Visa.

 Change of Status in Canada

-Changing visitor status to permanent residency is not possible except in specific cases such as Refugee Status or Spousal Sponsorship.
-For Work Permit holders, application for permanent residency can be initiated as long as a candidate meet or qualify the eligibility criteria.
+- Permanent Residence: Changing visitor status to permanent residency is not possible except in specific cases such as Refugee Status or Spousal Sponsorship.
+For Work Permit holders, application for permanent residency can be initiated as long as the candidate meet or qualify the eligibility criteria.

 The Super Visa platform is specified for parents or grandparents, of Permanent Residents or Canadian Citizens.
 Super Visa allows its holders to reside in Canada for up to 5 plus 2 years on one visit.
 This visa can help the parents and grandparents to stay in Canada temporarily.
 However, to get permanent residence, the parents and grandparents need to be sponsored by their children or grandchildren.